gambitproject/gambit/doc/pygambit.user.rst

    eqa[0]["Bob"]

 Bob meets Alice's raise two-thirds of the time.

+Because this is an equilibrium, the fact that Bob randomizes at his information set must mean he is indifferent between the two actions at his information set.  :py:meth:`.MixedBehaviorProfile.action_value` returns the expected payoff of taking an action, conditional on reaching that action's information set:

+.. ipython:: python

+   [eqa[0].action_value(action) for action in g.players["Bob"].infosets[0].actions]

+Bob's indifference between his actions arises because of his beliefs given Alice's strategy.
+:py:meth:`.MixedBehaviorProfile.belief` returns the probability of reaching a node, conditional on its information set being reached:

+.. ipython:: python

+   [eqa[0].belief(node) for node in g.players["Bob"].infosets[0].members]

+Bob believes that, conditional on Alice raising, there's a 75% chance that she has the king;
+therefore, the expected payoff to meeting is in fact -1 as computed.
+:py:meth:`.MixedBehaviorProfile.infoset_prob` returns the probability that an information set is
+reached:

+.. ipython:: python

+   eqa[0].infoset_prob(g.players["Bob"].infosets[0])

+The corresponding probability that a node is reached in the play of the game is given by :py:meth:`.MixedBehaviorProfile.realiz_prob`, and the expected payoff to a player conditional on reaching a node is given by :py:meth:`.MixedBehaviorProfile.node_value`.

+The overall expected payoff to a player given the behavior profile is returned by :py:meth:`.MixedBehaviorProfile.payoff`:

+.. ipython:: python

+   eqa[0].payoff("Alice")
+   eqa[0].payoff("Bob")

 The equilibrium computed expresses probabilities in rational numbers.
 Because the numerical data of games in Gambit :ref:`are represented exactly <pygambit.user.numbers>`,